Quantum Spacetime Phenomenology: Quantum-Spacetime Cosmology

-If, one way or another, quantum gravity is such that the Universe should not start from a singularity, it appears very likely that this should have left an observable imprint in cosmological observations we are presently gathering.
-But it also appears likely that this ``signature of no-singularity" may depend rather strongly on the specific model used for the singularity avoidance.
-For the string-inspired pre-big-bang scenario several possible observational consequences have been discussed~\cite{veneCOSMOnew,veneCOSMOold}, including the one of a stochastic background of gravity waves due to a background of gravitons from the pre-big-bang phase, and it would not be surprising~\cite{veneCOSMOnew,veneCOSMOold} if the magnitude of the effect might well be within the range of sensitivities of modern gravity-wave interferometers.
+For this string-inspired pre-big-bang scenario several possible observational consequences have been discussed~\cite{veneCOSMOnew,veneCOSMOold1,veneCOSMOold2}, including the one of a stochastic background of gravity waves due to a background of gravitons from the pre-big-bang phase.
+It appears to be plausible~\cite{veneCOSMOnew,veneCOSMOold1,veneCOSMOold2} that the magnitude of the associated effects might be within the range of sensitivities of modern gravity-wave interferometers.